2019 APPLICATION PACKAGE

 Proceeds from ticket sales and sponsorships are used to cover the expense of the event, which includes backline, venue, staff, and associated costs.
 All remaining proceeds will be donated to a local charity that supports the Law Rocks mission of promoting music education for underprivileged youth (e.g. Little Kids Rock; House of Blues Music Forward Foundation; Live Connections).

-In consideration for the opportunity to play the event, each participating band must commit to achieve a minimum of $5,000 in ticket proceeds and sponsorships to ensure a successful event.
+In Los Angeles, New York City, San Francisco and Washington DC in consideration for the opportunity to play the event, each participating band must commit to achieve a minimum of $5,000 in ticket proceeds and sponsorships to ensure a successful event.

 All donations (as opposed to ticket sales/sponsorships) made via Law Rocks will be donated to each band’s designated nonprofit, subject to deductions for credit card and/or processing fees and, in the unlikely event that ticket sales and sponsorship funds are insufficient, for event costs.